Ross Copperman

-Ross Copperman (born October 1, 1982) is a Grammy-nominated American singer-songwriter and producer with 29 number one radio hits.
-After his experience as an artist in the UK, Copperman discovered his talent for writing and producing country music.
-He has written several No. 1 songs including notable hits like Billy Currington's "Don't It", Luke Bryan's "Strip It Down" and Keith Urban's "John Cougar, John Deere, John 3:16".
-Copperman has also produced for several artists including Keith Urban, Brett Eldredge, Dierks Bentley, Eli Young Band, Darius Rucker, and Jake Owen among others.
-Recently, Copperman's song "Woman, Amen" recorded by Dierks Bentley charted at No. 1 on the Billboard Country Charts on June 11, 2018.
-Kenny Chesney's single "Get Along" was also co-penned by Copperman, adding to his list of over 30 total written and produced No. 1 country singles.
-Copperman continues to impact weekly Billboard country charts in collaboration with Sony Music Publishing in Nashville.
+Ross Copperman (born October 1, 1982) is an American Grammy-nominated record producer, singer and songwriter.
+After his experience as an artist in the UK, Copperman went to Nashville, Tennessee, where he pursued a career in country music.
+He has written 41 No. 1 songs including Billy Currington's "Don't It", Luke Bryan's "Strip It Down", Keith Urban's "John Cougar, John Deere, John 3:16" and Kenny Chesney's "Get Along".
+Copperman has also produced for artists including Brett Eldredge, Dierks Bentley, Eli Young Band, Darius Rucker, Jake Owen, Kelsea Ballerini, Kenny Chesney, Chayce Beckham, Warren Zeiders and Gabby Barrett.

+Copperman has received a Grammy nomination for Best Country Song with Blake Shelton's "I Lived It", has won Songwriter of the Year at the Academy of Country Music Awards and is a 3x BMI Awards Songwriter of the Year.
+In 2020, he was nominated for Single of the Year at the CMA Awards with Gabby Barrett's 7× platinum single, "I Hope".
+The song spent 62 weeks on the Billboard Hot 100 chart.
+Copperman co-wrote and co-produced Kelsea Ballerini's album, kelsea, including the No. 1 single and CMA Musical Event of the Year "half of my hometown" (featuring Kenny Chesney).

 Biography

 Early life

-Copperman was born an grew up in Roanoke, Virginia.
+Copperman was born and grew up in Roanoke, Virginia.
 He attended Glenvar High School in Roanoke County.
 He started playing the piano at age 3, and started writing songs in college at James Madison University.
 The first song he wrote is titled "Fly Away", and it appears on his studio debut album.
-He says that it was only after the urging of his teacher (who had listened to this song) that he was convinced to take up music professionally.